LandWarderer2772/popcat-wrapper/docs/contributing.md

 - **Mentioned in release notes**
 - **Given credit in documentation**

-Thank you for contributing to popcat.py! 🎉
+Thank you for contributing to pop-wrapper! 🎉